Fractionalized Altermagnets: from neighboring and altermagnetic spin-liquids to spin-symmetric band splitting: Fractionalized itinerant systems

 The gauge theory further allows one to compute the electronic spectral function in those phases \cite{OurPNAS,PhysRevX.8.021048}, which is obtained as a convolution of the chargon and spinon Green's functions, see \figref{fig:ElectronicSpectra}(c).
 Focusing for concreteness on the fractionalized phase of A$_{1}$, we compare the resulting spectral function with the one in the magnetically ordered phase in \figref{fig:ElectronicSpectra}(d).
 As a result of the restored SU(2) SR symmetry, the spectral function $A_{\vec{k}}(\omega)$ in the fractionalized phase does not depend on spin and yet has peaks centered around the same frequencies as the state with long-range AM order.
-In fact, when plotting $A_{\vec{k}}(\omega)$ as a function of $\vec{k}$ at the Fermi level, i.e., $\omega = 0$, in \figref{fig:ElectronicSpectra}(e) we clearly see the characteristic $\vec{k}$-dependent splitting of the Fermi surfaces.
-Recalling that all symmetries, including SR invariance, are preserved in this state, this can be thought of as \textit{fractionalized spin-orbit coupling}.
+This signals fractionalization since, for a given spin species, each peak in the right panel is associated with ``half an electron''.
+When plotting $A_{\vec{k}}(\omega)$ as a function of $\vec{k}$ at the Fermi level, i.e., $\omega = 0$, in \figref{fig:ElectronicSpectra}(e) we clearly see the characteristic $\vec{k}$-dependent splitting of the Fermi surfaces.
 The band splitting persists at energies away from the Fermi level, see \figref{fig:ElectronicSpectra}(f), which further reveals that there are additional (incoherent) high-energy features associated with the presence of spinons.
 A combination of quantum oscillations (probing the chargons) and (spin-resolved) photoemission \cite{2024arXiv240913504L} [measuring $A_{\vec{k}}(\omega)$] can identify signatures of such a fractionalized state experimentally.